How to choose between Lightspeed Retail and Lightspeed OnSite ?

 - cloud-hosted on Lightspeed’s high-end servers

 - not available to all countries.
 Supported in North America and slowly rolling out to the World

 - requiring constant internet connection to process every single input made. (the interface feels really fluid, no apparent delays)

-- more expand-ability, you can use 3rd party API integration to sync various data such as inventory. (i.e. Magento Connector module)
+- more expand-ability, you can use 3rd party API integration to sync various data back and forth such as: inventory, orders, customers from external eCommerce platforms.
+E.g Magento can sync back and forth with their system using this Magento Connector module which makes use of Lightspeed’s API

-- using its own type of report design rendering (more advanced statistical)
+- using its own type of report design rendering.
+Less graphical but with more collected data (more advanced statistical)

 Depending on your store location in the world, one should seriously consider the reliability of their Internet Service Provider.
 Using a business grade internet access is a must for all RETAIL usage, you can’t afford to go OFFLINE in front of a customer impatient to complete a transaction.
 Having a backup 4G/LTE connection may be a good investment, talk to your IT/Technician.

 RETAIL is for:

-- shop owners with more Registers, Multi-shop locations and 3rd party integration
+- Shop owners with more Registers, Multi-shop locations and 3rd party capabilitie

 - Shop owners who need to access any register or shop from any location around the world

-- Shop in need of advanced integration with APIs such as. i.e. Magento eCommerce.
-(Lightspeed Retail POS API v.2.0 is advanced.)
+- Shop in need of advanced integration with APIs such as. i.e. Magento eCommerce

 ONSITE is for:

 - Shop owner not willing to invest that much in the local shop’s IT infrastructure

-- Shop owner not willing to integrate with 3rd party.
+- Shop owner not willing to integrate with 3rd party eCommerce solution.
 (Lightspeed eCommerce could be your solution)

-- Shop owner who don’t find it problematic to access a register only by going physically to that terminal
+- Shop owner who don’t find it problematic to access a register only by physically moving to that terminal

 - Shops located in countries where RETAIL is not available (i.e. confirmed source in Spain)